streamwhite/batch-video-edit/README.md

 ## Features

-## usage
+## Usage

-Install NodeJS runtime, refer to [NodeJS](https://nodejs.org/en/download/prebuilt-installer).
+- Install NodeJS runtime, refer to [NodeJS](https://nodejs.org/en/download/prebuilt-installer).
-Install ffmpeg(full), refer to [ffmpeg](https://www.ffmpeg.org/download.html).
+- Install ffmpeg(full), refer to [ffmpeg](https://www.ffmpeg.org/download.html).
-Install git, refer to [git](https://git-scm.com/downloads).
+- Install git, refer to [git](https://git-scm.com/downloads).

-If you have any issues, search internet for tutorial to your specific operation system.
+- If you have any issues, search internet for tutorial to your specific operation system.

-Notes: copy following command, paste it in terminal(CMD or Powershell on Windows) and run it.
+Note: copy following command, paste it in terminal(CMD or Powershell on Windows) and run it.

 1. clone this project in terminal, with command:
    `git clone https://github.com/streamwhite/batch-video-edit.git`